tsafavi/tsafavi.github.io/index.md

 layout: default
 ---

-I am a deep learning engineer at NVIDIA, working on frontier model co-design for efficient and agentic inference.
-Previously, I was a researcher at Microsoft Research + M365 Copilot working on external retrieval and knowledge for LLMs.
+I am a deep learning engineer at NVIDIA, working on inference co-design for frontier models and agents.
+Previously, I was a researcher at Microsoft Research + M365 Copilot working on external memory and retrieval for AI assistants.
 I graduated from the University of Michigan in May 2022 with a PhD in machine learning.

 See <a href="https://scholar.google.com/citations?hl=en&user=bIWFjekAAAAJ&view_op=list_works&sortby=pubdate" target="_blank">Google Scholar</a> for an up-to-date publications list.